 Do your best to compromise with your spouse when it comes to property division.
 Working together could work out best for both of you.
-Get help from an attorney to divide household goods, if necessary.
+Get help from a qualified Sacramento family divorce attorney to divide household goods, if necessary.
 You can use attorneys during asset evaluations and mediation to decrease the chances of needing to take your case to court.

 - List your assets.
 Make a comprehensive list of everything in your home.
 This may be a long and involved process.
 Go through your home room by room to make sure you do not miss anything of value.